 Q: I have a bill due to the office right now, do I need to pay that the day I sign the contract?

 A: If you have an existing patient/family balance due at the beginning of your contract you may make payment in full, or you can make a request for a payment plan.
-Payment plans must be approved by the office manager, and usually require an immediate deposit and rapid resolution.
+Payment plans must be approved by the office manager, require an immediate deposit and rapid resolution.

 Q: What if I am overcharged at some point?